ismail116/ismail116/README.md

 <img src="https://github.com/ismail116/ismail116/blob/main/profile-img.png" align="right" width="25%"/>

-I am a software engineer with one year of experience in developing web applications using PHP, Laravel, Node Js, Angular and other technologies.
-I have a strong knowledge of AWS cloud services, code deployment, infrastructure engineering and network administration.
+I am a software engineer with a Great knowledge of Amazon Web Service cloud and good knowledge with Microsoft Azure ,I have one year of experience in developing web applications using Node Js, Angular and other technologie such as code deployment, infrastructure engineering and network administration.
 I am proficient in using various tools and frameworks such as GitHup, Git, Bootstrap and jQuery.
 I am eager to learn new skills and technologies and transition to a cloud development role in a challenging and innovative environment.

 - 🔭 I’m currently learning Cloud Computing Technology ( Azure - AWS )